 Enhancing Our Emotional Intelligence

 Typically as we strengthen our self-awareness, we develop empathic skills and enhance our emotional intelligence.
-Empathy is the foundation of emotional intelligence, and with practice, you can improve it and manage conflict more effectively with practice.
+Empathy is the foundation of emotional intelligence; you can improve it and manage conflict more effectively with practice.
 You can learn more here.

 Author Bruna Martinuzzi shares his tips for increasing empathy in his book, “The Leader as a Mensch: Become the Kind of Person Others Want to Follow."
 I have used Martinuzzi’s recommendations and agree they work well.